Will-J-Gale/GTA5-Self-Driving-Car/README.md

 2. Find a car and enable Hood Camera
 3. Enable mini map
 4. Create a destination waypoint on the map
+5. Download model weights from https://drive.google.com/open?id=1nyTTkGVF7DM1gmA-_RlkQaf-IZb8MDlP and place them in the same directory as GTA_Self_Driving_Car.py
 5. Run GTA_Self_Driving_Car.py

 ## The Model
 This model was trained using ~100,000 images with corresponding steering, brake and throttle commands.
-It's architecture was moddled after PilotNet by NVIDIA https://arxiv.org/abs/1604.07316
+The architecture was modelled after PilotNet by NVIDIA https://arxiv.org/abs/1604.07316
 However, this network was modified to add three regression heads, one for each command.
 The model was initially only trained using the steering command to learn features in the
 convolution layers.
 After two more regression heads were added and only the remaining regression